 YES We Can: Our Statement on Racial Injustice

 It is with incredible passion, endearing love, and ultimate faith that we stand with our students, communities, and nation during these trying times.
-We pray for the family of George Floyd and want our youth and communities to know we love them, support them, and encourage them.
+We pray for the families of George Floyd and Breonna Taylor and want our youth and communities to know we love them, support them, and encourage them.
 We extend our hand to foundations, to corporations, to sponsors, and other stakeholders who we hope will join us so that our efforts can be magnified, and our resources can be plentiful as we strive to overcome these daunting and challenging times.
-We have been invited to see the life of George Floyd through his brother, children, and other family members, and we know he was a good man — his life mattered, just like the youth we serve.
-We mourn his memory and pray for his family’s strength, and most importantly, we keep the fire burning as we better ourselves at being responsive to coalitions and the needs of our constituents and stakeholders who stand with us in solidarity.
+We have been invited to see the lives of Breonna Taylor and George Floyd through their family members and communities, and we know they were purpose-filled individuals whose lives mattered, just like the youth we serve.
+We mourn their memories and pray for their families’ strength, and most importantly, we keep the fire burning as we better ourselves at being responsive to coalitions and the needs of our constituents and stakeholders who stand with us in solidarity.

 'We're losing our kids': Black youth suicide rate rising far faster than for whites; coronavirus, police violence deepen trauma